 “Only sometimes” she smiled.

-I told her to keeping going on nice long walks, and perhaps give him (the horse – I don’t prescribe medicine for people) a pain reliever if he’s limping a bit.
-Things have been going great for several months – in fact, I saw them both just the other day.
-It’s a perfect situation for both of them.
-Nobody is perfectly sound, including Fred.
-But everybody is serviceable.
+I told her to keeping going on nice long walks, and perhaps give him (the horse – not Fred – I don’t prescribe medicine for people) a pain reliever if he’s limping a bit.
+Thing went great for a few more years until, sadly, the horse twisted his intestines and had to be put to sleep.
+It’s a perfect situation for both of them for several years, and a terrible tragedy when I had to let the horse go.
+Nobody in the relationship was perfectly sound, including Fred.
+But everybody was serviceable.
 And happy.

 So what’s “serviceable?”
 I think that it means that the horse can do the job that’s being asked of him without suffering.
-Horses will generally go out and try to do their best – that’s one of the things we love about them.
+An old horse might have an ache or a pain, but in spite of those things, horses will generally go out and try to do their best – that’s one of the things we love about them.
 It’s our job to take care of them, but it’s not our job to make everything perfect: that’s an impossibility.
-A horse can be less than perfect and still be wonderful.
+Here’s what a lot of people seem to forget; a horse can be less than perfect and still be perfectly wonderful.

 Here’s Mark Twain’s idea of a good horse.
+Mark Twain didn’t like horses, but he had to ride them on occasion, cars being generally unavailable during his lifetime.
 “I preferred a safe horse to a fast one—I would like to have an excessively gentle horse—a horse with no spirit whatever—a lame one, if he had such a thing.”
 (Roughing It, Chapter 64).
+It worked for him, apparently.